-UK and France Agree Three-Year £660m Deal to Address Channel Small Boat Crossings
+UK and France Agree to £660m Deal to Address Channel Small Boat Crossings

-The agreement aims to reduce unauthorized Channel crossings by increasing French enforcement, with some UK funding tied to measurable results.
+The agreement aims to reduce irregular Channel crossings by increasing joint enforcement and conditional UK funding for French operations.

 Key Facts

-- The UK will provide France with £660m–£662m over three years to address small boat crossings.
+- The UK will provide France with up to £660-£662 million over three years to address small boat crossings.

-- The deal includes funding for a riot squad to disperse people attempting to board small boats.
+- The deal includes funding for riot-trained police and a new riot squad to disperse people attempting to board boats.

-- At least 50 riot-trained police officers will be deployed to tackle violence and hostile crowds.
+- At least 50 riot-trained officers will be deployed as part of the agreement.

-- Some of the UK funding is conditional on the success of efforts to stop Channel crossings.
+- Some of the UK funding is conditional on France's success in reducing Channel crossings.

 What Happened

-The UK and France have reached a three-year agreement involving significant UK funding for French enforcement measures to reduce small boat crossings in the Channel.
+The UK and France have signed a three-year agreement involving up to £662 million in UK funding to increase French enforcement against small boat crossings in the Channel, including riot-trained police deployments.

 Why It Matters